Energy level: Energy level transitions

 Electrons in atoms and molecules can change (make transitions in) energy levels by emitting or absorbing a photon (of electromagnetic radiation), whose energy must be exactly equal to the energy difference between the two levels.

 Electrons can also be completely removed from a chemical species such as an atom, molecule, or ion.
 Complete removal of an electron from an atom can be a form of ionization, which is effectively moving the electron out to an orbital with an infinite principal quantum number, in effect so far away so as to have practically no more effect on the remaining atom (ion).
 For various types of atoms, there are 1st, 2nd, 3rd, etc. ionization energies for removing the 1st, then the 2nd, then the 3rd, etc. of the highest energy electrons, respectively, from the atom originally in the ground state.
 Energy in corresponding opposite quantities can also be released, sometimes in the form of photon energy, when electrons are added to positively charged ions or sometimes atoms.
 Molecules can also undergo transitions in their vibrational or rotational energy levels.
 Energy level transitions can also be nonradiative, meaning emission or absorption of a photon is not involved.

 If an atom, ion, or molecule is at the lowest possible energy level, it and its electrons are said to be in the ground state.
 If it is at a higher energy level, it is said to be excited, or any electrons that have higher energy than the ground state are excited.
 Such a species can be excited to a higher energy level by absorbing a photon whose energy is equal to the energy difference between the levels.
 Conversely, an excited species can go to a lower energy level by spontaneously emitting a photon equal to the energy difference.
-A photon's energy is equal to Planck's constant (h) times its frequency (f) and thus is proportional to its frequency, or inversely to its wavelength (λ).
+A photon's energy is equal to the Planck constant (h) times its frequency (f) and thus is proportional to its frequency, or inversely to its wavelength (λ).